jroessler/autoum/README.md

 ## Installation

 So far, only the installation with `pip` is availabe.
 In the future the installation might be available with `conda`.
-Further, please make sure that you are using the latest version of `pip` and `setuptools`.

 ### Python